BPC-Exchange-Framework/e-Invoice-Onboarding-Toolkit/einvoice/docs/tools_and_resources.md

 Additional infrastructure components may be implemented by the Project for testing or prototyping utilization of cloud services.

 Local testing of Docker containerization may be done on a desktop.
-Choice of a cloud infrastrucute provider to host and mange Docker contaners is at the discretion of the application implementer.
+Choice of a cloud infrastructure provider to host and mange Docker containers is at the discretion of the application implementer.

 #### Python Programming Methodologies, Standards, and Tools: